 |Chat type||Description||Maximum number of participants|

-|Threaded||Separate conversations grouped by topic||8,000|
+|Space organized by conversation topic||Separate conversations grouped by topic||8,000|

 - Users in Google Workspace organizations that have not yet turned on Chat won't be reachable through Chat.
 Users can message any external users in organizations that have Chat turned on.

 - Users can’t add external guests to group chats created in Chat.

 - Essentials edition only: If your domain is not verified, users can't add coworkers outside their Essentials team to a group chat.
 Everyone outside the Essentials team is considered an external guest, including people in their larger organization.
 If the domain is verified, users can have group chats with anyone in their organization.

 - Phone calls and text messages using Google Voice are not directly available through Chat.

 Users can switch apps to use voice.google.com to make phone calls and send or receive text messages, or download the Google Voice app on their mobile devices (Android, iOS).

 If a user hasn't already set up Voice on their Google Workspace account, your organization will need to get a Voice license for new users to sign up for Voice.